aosabook/500lines/modeller/chapter.md

 As motivation, let us consider a very basic figure: a typical snowman, or snow figure, made up of three spheres.
 Even though the figure is comprised of three separate primitives, we would like to be able to treat it as a single object.

-We create a class called `HierarchicalNode`, a node that contains other nodes.
-It manages a list of 'children'.
+We create a class called `HierarchicalNode`, a `Node` that contains other nodes.
+It manages a list of "children".
 The `render_self` function for hierarchical nodes simply calls `render_self` on each of the child nodes.
 With the `HierarchicalNode` class, it is very easy to add figures to the scene.
 Now, defining the snow figure is as simple as specifying the shapes that comprise it, and their relative positions and sizes.